A Closer Look at the History and Use of Cocaine

-The negative side effects of cocaine are varied and depend on both the dosage and the person using it.
-These may include insomnia, paranoia, anxiety, increased body temperature, faster heart rate and nausea/vomiting.
+The negative side effects of cocaine use are varied and depend on both the dosage and the person using it.
+They may include insomnia, paranoia, anxiety, increased body temperature, faster heart rate, and nausea/vomiting.

 Long-term users who snort cocaine run a high risk of damaging cartilage and mucosa in the nose, which can ultimately create a hole in the nasal septum.
-The people who inject cocaine, like all IV drug users, are at risk of developing dangerous infections directly related to use of dirty needles and communicable diseases.
-Life-threatening problems such as kidney failure, seizure, stroke and heart attack can also occur.
+People who inject cocaine, like all IV drug users, are at risk of developing dangerous infections directly related to the use of dirty needles and communicable diseases.
+Life-threatening problems such as kidney failure, seizure, stroke, and heart attack can also occur.

 The Legalities of Cocaine

-Both cocaine and crack are considered Schedule II drugs in the U.S.
+Both cocaine and crack cocaine are considered Schedule II drugs in the U.S.

 Since it is legally recognized for marginal medical use, physicians can prescribe cocaine to patients.
 This, however, is very rare.

 One of the drug’s few practical applications in contemporary medicine is its ability to temporarily numb mucous membranes.
-These membranes include the lining of the mouth, nose or throat.
+These membranes include the lining of the mouth, nose, and throat.
 In rare circumstances, cocaine can be used to numb these areas in preparation for certain minor surgical procedures.

 Similar to the U.S., most countries prohibit the recreational use of cocaine.
 Trafficking of the drug has fueled particularly powerful organized crime networks.
 In places like Colombia, cocaine trafficking has lead to outright wars between cartels and governments.
 On the other hand, Peru and Portugal have both opted to decriminalize cocaine, permitting it for personal use without the threat of significant legal ramifications.